ScotGovAnalysis/good_practices/coding.md

 * Use several smaller functions rather that one large one.
 This includes small, well named, helper functions
 * Use the built in proper functions to simplify
 * `if(is.numeric())` is better than `if(class(x) == "numeric" || class(x) == "integer")`
-* Use double colon when calling functions
+* Use double colon when calling functions if you have not loaded a library already
     * E.g. `readxl::read_xlsx()`
-    * This makes it more obvious where the function is coming from even if it is already loaded in
+    * This makes it more obvious where the function is coming from
     * And avoids ambiguous code when two packages have a function with the same name

 ## :heavy_check_mark: Automate checks for input data
 Automate the new data checks so you don't miss anything unexpected.
-Especially if you expect the data to be updated
+Especially if you expect the data to be updated.

 For example, automate checks for:
 * Outliers